 Violate homeless persons’ constitutional rights

-- 1st Amendment protection of free speech – Laws restricting speech like begging targets speech based on content, or doesn’t allow for alternative channels of communication.
+- 1st Amendment protection of free speech – Laws restricting speech like begging targets speech based on content, or does not allow for alternative channels of communication.

 - 4th Amendment protection from unreasonable search and seizure – Law enforcement being allowed to destroy a homeless person’s belongings.

-- 14th Amendment protecting citizenship, due process, and equal protection – Vague statutes which don’t give a person notice of prohibited conduct and encourage arbitrary enforcement.
+- 14th Amendment protecting citizenship, due process, and equal protection – Vague statutes which do not give a person notice of prohibited conduct and encourage arbitrary enforcement.

 Exacerbate the situation

-- Having a criminal record adds to the already difficult situation of finding employment, getting housing, or being eligible for certain services.
+- A criminal record adds to the already difficult situation of finding employment, getting housing, or being eligible for certain services.

 - Additionally, the criminalization of homelessness adds to an already overburdened criminal justice system by detaining individuals who have not committed serious crimes.
 One night in jail costs 3x more on average than a shelter, and law enforcement is both unprepared and incapable of handling homelessness and related issues.